heapswap/heapswap/heapswap_schemas/README.md

 # Heapswap Schemas

-This crate contains the Cap'n Proto schemas used by Heapswap.
+This crate contains Heapswap's Cap'n Proto schemas.

 It features a flattener that reexports all schemas at the root of the crate.